Author Guidelines

 CONCLUSION AND RECOMMENDATION

-The conclusion presents from the description in the discussion, presented in essay form, not numerical (numbering).
+The conclusion presents from the description in the discussion, offered the main point of the study, presented in essay form, not numerical (numbering).
 The conclusion conveys the main point of the study, the interesting results as the main findings of the study.
 A conclusion may cover the main points of the paper, but do not replicate the abstract in the conclusion.

 (The conclusion should not use numbering, describe it in paragraphs.)